 Don’t think of debits and credits as additions and subtractions.
 Simply think of debits and credits as increases and decreases to the natural balance of an account.

 A debit will always be a positive number.
 A credit will always be a negative number.
+Negative numbers are generally presented in parentheses.
 The total of the debits and credits in a journal entry will always balance to zero.
 This insures that you have recorded all aspects of the transaction appropriately.

 Confused yet?
 Let’s do some examples from our everyday lives.

 You go to Whole Foods and spend entirely too much money on baked goods (oh wait, is that just me?).
 You pay cash.

 Grocery expenses are increasing, because a debit increases the natural balance of an expense account, and cash is decreasing, because a credit decreases the natural balance of an asset account.

 You find your dream home and go to the bank for a loan.
 The home costs $150,000 and you pay a $20,000 cash down payment.